garrandall/popular-music-data/tracks/smokin--me-out-warren-g-ronald-isley.md

 This ain't no love ballad
 But see baby I gots to have it
 When I see that bomb I grab it, cuz its a habit
-So dont come with that toe down stretch
+So don't come with that toe down stretch
 I ain't stressin, Long Beach baby keep smokin me out, she learned a lesson Floatin high as a kite as I chill and lay low
 Bumpin time is collected, sunday nights on the radio